ducarme/springable/README.md

 > (it is perfectly fine for the tangent to point vertically downward).
 >
 > Also, a Bezier2 behavior introduces an extra [degree of freedom (DOF)](https://en.wikipedia.org/wiki/Degrees_of_freedom_(mechanics))
-> in order to disambiguate the state of the spring, as the generalized displacement $U$ is not enough to fully define its state.
+> in order to disambiguate the state of the spring, as the generalized displacement $u$ is not enough to fully define its state.
 > Using a **Bezier** behavior instead when the curve does not curve back helps keep the number of DOFs low.

 #### Piecewise behavior